autobrr/autobrr.com/docs/configuration/indexers.md

 ## Setup

-Go to `settings/indexers` to add indexers.
+Go to `Settings > Indexers` to add indexers.

-When adding a new indexer, it sets up the IRC network and channels in the background.
+When adding a new indexer, it will set up the IRC network and channels in the background.
-Please check the [IRC]( ./irc ) section for more details regarding NickServ, keys, and grouping of nicks.
+Please check the [IRC]( ./irc ) section for more details regarding NickServ, IRC keys, and grouping of nicks.

 Indexers usually need some extra keys to work.
 The common ones are:

 * `passkey`